accraze/chatty/README.md

 Chatty
 ================

-Real-time communication web app using Express, Redis and SocketIO.
+Highly-scalable, real-time communication web app using Express, Redis and SocketIO.

+Authentication Logging is done using RabbitMQ.

+*Work still in progress*

+starting rabbitmq on mac osx: /usr/local/sbin/rabbitmq-server